python-spokane/GettingStartedWithDjango/slides.md

 ---

-# IV.
-Views and Templates
+# 4️⃣ Views and Templates

 - What are views and templates?
 - Creating views in Django